 Closed System Catheters

-Closed system catheters are pre-lubricated catheters that are self-contained, allowing for a sterile environment.
-It includes an introducer tip that allows the catheter to bypass the highest concentrations of bacteria located in the first few millimeters of the urethra, significantly reducing the risk of infection.
-Closed system catheters have an attached collection bag which allows for discreet cathing where facilities are not available and also has the ability to measure output.
+Closed system catheters are pre-lubricated catheters self-contained in their own collection bag, which creates a sterile environment.
+Its features include an introducer tip, which helps bypass the highest concentrations of bacteria located in the first few millimeters of the urethra.
+This may reduce the risk of infection.
+Also, closed system catheters have an attached collection bag, which offers a way to discreetly-self-catheterize and measure urine output.

 Hydrophilic (Self-Lubricated) Catheters

-Hydrophilic catheters are coated with a hydrophilic polymer that becomes very slippery when wet to promote excellent gliding properties and provides up to 95 percent lower friction when compared to other catheters.
+Hydrophilic catheters feature a hydrophilic polymer coating that becomes very slippery when wet.
+This unique feature promotes excellent gliding properties, which provides up to 95% lower friction than other catheters.
 The result is a much more comfortable insertion.

-Straight catheters are a straight tube of flexible plastic or rubber.
-One end has a rounded tip, and the other end typically has a funnel end.
-Intermittent catheters can also come in coudé tip, latex, silicone, red rubber, and antibacterial.
+Straight catheters are a straight uncoated tube of flexible vinyl plastic or rubber.
+You must manually lubricate them before use.
+One end has a rounded insertion tip while the other end typically features a funnel.